Dr. Rafael Cartay, Venezuelan economist and historian.

 By contrast, the most isolated communities can more adequately satisfy their food needs, especially protein, thanks to hunting and fishing, which are less overexploited in these areas.

 Some final considerations:

-- The group that has the greatest amount of nutritional sources at its disposal, can better organize its food diet.
+- The group that has the greatest number of nutritional sources at its disposal can best organize its food sources and diet.

-- In that sense, the two most secure and stable subsistence activities are horticulture and fishing, compared to hunting and gathering, since fish resources are less exposed to predation than game resources.
+- In that sense, the two most secure and stable subsistence activities are agriculture and fishing.
+This is compared to hunting and gathering, since fish resources are less likely to be overexploited than game resources.

-- We must not forget that you do not always eat what you have, but what you choose, because food is mediated by culture, that is, by food beliefs and taboos.
+- It is important to note that communities do not always eat what they have, but what they choose.
+Food is mediated by culture, that is, by food beliefs and taboos.

 4. Berlin, Ibid.
 Source

 5. Cartay, R. (2016).
 The Peruvian Amazon table.
 Ingredients, corpus and symbols.
 Lima: San Martin de Porres University, 228-229.
 Source